Edward Sutton, 5th Baron Dudley

-Edward Sutton, 5th Baron Dudley (17 September 1567 – 23 June 1643) was an English peer, politician and landowner who briefly sat in the House of Commons.
-Through his intemperate behaviour he won widespread notoriety, completed the financial ruin of his family, and was the last of his name to bear the title.
+Edward Sutton, 5th Baron Dudley (09 September 1567 – 23 June 1643) was an English peer, politician, and landowner.
+He briefly served in the House of Commons.
+Sutton became widely known for his intemperate behaviour, which ultimately led to the financial ruin of his family.
+He was the last of his lineage to hold the title of Baron Dudley.

 Background and early life

-Sutton's father was Edward Sutton, 4th Baron Dudley, a distinguished soldier who managed to regain the family estates after they were forfeit to John Dudley, Duke of Northumberland as a result of debt.
-His mother was the 4th Baron's second wife, Jane Stanley, daughter of Edward Stanley, 3rd Earl of Derby.
-He had a younger brother, John, and an elder half-sister, Agnes, by his father's first wife.
+Sutton's father was Edward Sutton, 4th Baron Dudley, a distinguished soldier who managed to regain the family estates after they were forfeited to John Dudley, Duke of Northumberland, due to debt.
+His mother was Jane Stanley, the second wife of the 4th Baron and the daughter of Edward Stanley, 3rd Earl of Derby.
+He had a younger brother, John, and an elder half-sister, Agnes, from his father's first marriage.

 Edward Sutton is believed to have been born in September 1567 as he was baptised on 17 September 1567.
-In 1580, at the aged of 13, he was sent to Lincoln College, Oxford, and the following year, when only 14 years old, was married to Theodosia Harington of Exton, Rutland who was about 5 years older.
+At the age of 13, in 1580, he was sent to Lincoln College, Oxford, to further his education.
+The following year, when he was just 14 years old, he married Theodosia Harington of Exton, Rutland who was about 5 years older.